 Medical Issues To Breed Out

-When asked what the most common ailment is, I would say joint issues leading to arthritis is likely the most common ailment of any large dog and Labradors are no exception.
+When asked what the most common ailment is, I would say joint issues leading to arthritis are likely the most common ailment of any large dog and Labradors are no exception.

 Ethical breeders X-ray all breeding stock and only use dogs that have normal ratings.
 In fact, most ethical Labrador breeders use bloodlines with multiple generations of clearances.
 Standard clearances vary from country to country so do research to confirm with the organization in their area.
 For example, the USA and Canada use the Orthopedic Foundation For Animals (OFA).